apache/parquet-format/Encodings.md

 This is stored as a sequence of delta-encoded prefix lengths (DELTA_BINARY_PACKED), followed by the suffixes encoded as delta length byte arrays (DELTA_LENGTH_BYTE_ARRAY).

-For example, if the data was "axis", "axle", "babble", "babyhood":
+For example, if the data was "axis", "axle", "babble", "babyhood"

-The encoded data would be comprised of the following segments:
+then the encoded data would be comprised of the following segments:
 - DeltaEncoding(0, 2, 0, 3) (the prefix lengths)
 - DeltaEncoding(4, 2, 6, 5) (the suffix lengths)
 - "axislebabbleyhood"